ricrocha82/python_basics/README.md

-# python_basics
+# Some basic stuff of Python language
-learning python from the beginning
+Notes from the Udemy Python course